KBC Group NV Sells 10,484 Shares of Wabash National Co. (NYSE:WNC)

-KBC Group NV lowered its stake in Wabash National Co.
-(NYSE:WNC – Get Rating) by 67.1% during the 2nd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 5,133 shares of the company’s stock after selling 10,484 shares during the quarter.
-KBC Group NV’s holdings in Wabash National were worth $70,000 as of its most recent filing with the Securities & Exchange Commission.
+KBC Group NV reduced its holdings in shares of Wabash National Co.
+(NYSE:WNC – Get Rating) by 67.1% in the second quarter, according to its most recent filing with the SEC.
+The fund owned 5,133 shares of the company’s stock after selling 10,484 shares during the period.
+KBC Group NV’s holdings in Wabash National were worth $70,000 at the end of the most recent quarter.

-Several other institutional investors have also recently made changes to their positions in WNC.
-Foundry Partners LLC raised its stake in shares of Wabash National by 12.7% in the first quarter.
-Foundry Partners LLC now owns 249,870 shares of the company’s stock worth $3,708,000 after buying an additional 28,100 shares during the period.
-NorthCrest Asset Manangement LLC grew its position in shares of Wabash National by 1.6% during the first quarter.
-NorthCrest Asset Manangement LLC now owns 46,900 shares of the company’s stock worth $696,000 after purchasing an additional 750 shares in the last quarter.
-Steward Partners Investment Advisory LLC grew its position in shares of Wabash National by 30,512.0% during the first quarter.
-Steward Partners Investment Advisory LLC now owns 7,653 shares of the company’s stock worth $114,000 after purchasing an additional 7,628 shares in the last quarter.
-Victory Capital Management Inc. grew its position in shares of Wabash National by 19.5% during the first quarter.
-Victory Capital Management Inc. now owns 1,699,394 shares of the company’s stock worth $24,917,000 after purchasing an additional 277,390 shares in the last quarter.
-Finally, SummerHaven Investment Management LLC grew its position in shares of Wabash National by 4.6% during the first quarter.
-SummerHaven Investment Management LLC now owns 62,173 shares of the company’s stock worth $923,000 after purchasing an additional 2,747 shares in the last quarter.
-Institutional investors own 99.78% of the company’s stock.
+Other institutional investors and hedge funds have also bought and sold shares of the company.
+Quantbot Technologies LP bought a new stake in Wabash National during the 1st quarter valued at $26,000.
+Captrust Financial Advisors raised its position in Wabash National by 62.4% during the 1st quarter.
+Captrust Financial Advisors now owns 4,470 shares of the company’s stock valued at $66,000 after purchasing an additional 1,717 shares in the last quarter.
+Steward Partners Investment Advisory LLC raised its position in Wabash National by 30,512.0% during the 1st quarter.
+Steward Partners Investment Advisory LLC now owns 7,653 shares of the company’s stock valued at $114,000 after purchasing an additional 7,628 shares in the last quarter.
+Teacher Retirement System of Texas bought a new stake in Wabash National during the 1st quarter valued at $152,000.
+Finally, Guggenheim Capital LLC bought a new stake in Wabash National during the 1st quarter valued at $180,000.
+99.78% of the stock is owned by institutional investors.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, October 27th.
-Stockholders of record on Thursday, October 6th will be issued a $0.08 dividend.
-This represents a $0.32 dividend on an annualized basis and a dividend yield of 1.98%.
-The ex-dividend date is Wednesday, October 5th.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, October 27th.
+Investors of record on Thursday, October 6th will be paid a dividend of $0.08 per share.
+The ex-dividend date of this dividend is Wednesday, October 5th.
+This represents a $0.32 annualized dividend and a yield of 1.98%.
 Wabash National’s dividend payout ratio (DPR) is 78.05%.

-Several analysts recently issued reports on WNC shares.
-StockNews.com cut Wabash National from a “buy” rating to a “hold” rating in a research report on Monday, October 10th.
-Stephens increased their target price on Wabash National from $16.00 to $19.00 and gave the stock an “equal weight” rating in a research report on Thursday, July 28th.
-Two investment analysts have rated the stock with a hold rating, one has assigned a buy rating and one has assigned a strong buy rating to the company.
-According to data from MarketBeat, the company has an average rating of “Moderate Buy” and a consensus price target of $22.00.
+A number of equities research analysts have weighed in on the company.
+StockNews.com lowered Wabash National from a “buy” rating to a “hold” rating in a research report on Monday, October 10th.
+Stephens boosted their price target on Wabash National from $16.00 to $19.00 and gave the stock an “equal weight” rating in a research report on Thursday, July 28th.
+Two analysts have rated the stock with a hold rating, one has given a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and an average price target of $22.00.

 Wabash National Corporation designs, manufactures, and distributes engineered solutions for the transportation, logistics, and distribution industries primarily in the United States.
 The company operates through two segments, Transportation Solutions and Parts & Services.
 The Transportation Solutions segment provides dry van and platform trailers; refrigerated trailers; converter dollies; van bodies for dry-freight transportation; cutaway van bodies for commercial applications; service bodies; insulated van bodies; stake bodies; refrigerated truck bodies; and used trailers, as well as laminated hardwood oak flooring products.